-- Begin with the lens blocked off and then set the lens at the smallest possible aperture (i.e., the largest f-stop.) - When using a camera without a shutter, it should remain in a dark environment, and a long exposure used in order to avoid image smearing. - Verify there is a suitable target in front of the lens.
+- Begin with the lens blocked off and then set the lens at the smallest possible aperture (i.e., the largest f-stop.) - Verify there is a suitable target in front of the lens.
 An object with text or graphics works best. - Inspect the brightest regions of the image to determine if the A/D converter is at full-scale.